 When working with Foleon, you’ll find that there are a number of terms that are pretty important.
-This article talks about the major ones, how they’re connected, and what you need to know about them.
+In this article, we talk about the major ones, how they’re connected, and what you need to know about them.

 In this article